 You can try out JavaScript code in the JavaScript consoles that are available in many web browsers.
-In the Chrome browser, for example, you can access a console in the menu under "More Tools" / "Developer Tools" / "JavaScript Console".
+In the Chrome browser, for example, you can access a console in the menu under "More Tools" / "Developer Tools", then click the "Console" tab in the developer tools.
 This will show the web console at the bottom of the Chrome window, with a JavaScript input prompt.
 The console can also be detached into a separate window.
-When you type a line of JavaScript and press return, it is executed, and its value is output in the console.
+When you type a line of

+JavaScript and press return, it is executed, and its value is output in the console.
 The code is evaluated in the context of the current web page, so you can even enter commands that affect that page.
 The Web console also shows JavaScript errors that occur when code on the current web page is executed, and JavaScript code can write a message to the console by calling console.log(message).
 All this makes the console very useful for debugging.
-(Note: Once your code is running, you should remove console.log commands from the scripts, since they can cause errors on older browsers that do not support the console.)

 Other browsers have similar developer tools.
-For the JavaScript console in Firefox, look for "Web Console" under "Developer" or "Web Developer" in the menu.
+For the JavaScript console in Firefox, look for "Browser Console" under "Developer" or "Web Developer" in the menu.
 In the Safari browser, use "Show Error Console" in the "Develop" menu (but note that the Develop menu has to be enabled in the Safari Preferences, under the "Advanced" tab).
-In Internet Explorer (version 8 and higher), access its "Developer Tools" by hitting the F12 key.
+In Internet Explorer or Edge browser, access "Developer Tools" by hitting the F12 key.